d) Disclosures on risk exposure in derivatives (i) Qualitative Disclosure

 Interest rate contracts

-Forward rate agreements gives the buyer the ability to determine the underlying rate of interest for a specified period commencing on a specified future date (the settlement date).
-There is no exchange of principal and the cash flows is effected on the settlement date.
+Forward rate agreements give the buyer the ability to determine the underlying rate of interest for a specified period commencing on a specified future date (the settlement date).
+The underlying rate of interest could be an interest rate curve, interest rate index or bond yield.
+There is no exchange of principal and settlement is effected on the settlement date.
 The settlement amount is the difference between the contracted rate and the market rate prevailing on the settlement date.

-I nterest rate swaps involves the exchange of interest obligations with the counterparty for a specified period without exchanging the underlying (or notional) principal..
+Interest rate swaps involve the exchange of interest obligations with the counterparty for a specified period without exchanging the underlying (or notional) principal.

-Interest rate futures are standardised interest rate derivative contracts traded on a recognised stock exchange to buy or sell a notional security or any other interest bearing instrument or an index of such instruments or interest rates at a specified future date, at a price determined at the time of the contract.
+Interest rate futures are standardized interest rate derivative contracts traded on a recognized stock exchange to buy or sell a notional security or any other interest bearing instrument or an index of such instruments or interest rates at a specified future date, at a price determined at the time of the contract.

 Exchange rate contracts